BrendanNolan/nvim/nvim_notes/nvim_notes.md

 2. How to move cursor to end of word.
 3. Blinking cursor on insert mode

 `ctrl + w + v` will open a new vim window.
 You can move between windows with `ctrl + v + <key>` where `<key>` signifies the direction (can use arrow keys or `hjkl` or maybe even other stuff).

+`:on` will make the current window the only one on the screen.
+All other windows are closed.